-Unit- I: Advance Crop Production
+Unit-I: Advance Crop Production

 - 1. Food production including horticultural crops and its importance in the economy and nutritional security. - 2.
 Soil fertility, productivity and concept of essential plant nutrients.
 Classification of essential plant nutrients. - 3.
 Roles and functions of essential plant nutrients, their important deficiency symptoms. - 4.
 Soil samplings and its processing.
 Introduction to soil pH and Organic Carbon. - 5.
 Introduction to manure, fertilizers, Bio-fertilizers, their methods of application.
-Concept of Integrated Nutrient Management (INM). - Concept of soil moisture availability various irrigation methods.
-Concept of precision and pressure irrigation - Drip and sprinkler irrigation.

-7. Methods of insect pest and disease management - Chemical, Biological and Mechanical.
+(It will also be covered in practical.
+Concept of Integrated Nutrient Management (INM). - 6.
+Concept of soil moisture availability various irrigation methods.
+Concept of precision and pressure irrigation Drip and sprinkler irrigation. - 7.
+Methods of insect pest and disease management Chemical, Biological and Mechanical.
 Concept of Integrated Pest Management (IPM).